M1RK02/VHDLSequenceProcessor/README.md

 This is one of my bachelor degree projects.
 In my university there are three projects that contribute to my final score (up to 6 points).

-This one in particular is the final project from the course 'Reti Logiche' so the project is about logical networks and VHDL programming.
+This one in particular is the final project from the course "Reti Logiche" so the project is about logical networks and VHDL programming.

 ### Try it yourself!